aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

    <p>

    - Download the dataset from Kaggle and extract the content<br/>
+   - Rename the dataset to data.csv for simplicities sake going forward <br/>
    - Familiarize yourself with the available features (columns)<br/>
    - Which columns are your features and which is your label (what you would like to predict)?<br/>
    - Is the dataset balanced? (hint: what's the distribution of fraudulent and non-fraudulent transactions)<br/>